elibroftw/blog.elijahlopez.ca/content/posts/windows-add-to-PATH-environment-variable.md

 tags:
   - windows
   - tutorial
+summary: "A concise step-by-step tutorial with screenshots on how to add a directory to the PATH environment variable on Windows using the graphical interface."
 ---

 In this concise guide, you will learn how to add a directory to the Path environment variable on Windows.